What is non-term and why are schools moving that way?

-Benefits of Non-term programs
+Benefits of non-term programs

 The following questions can be used to determine if your school is already offering non-term programs:

-- Is the coursework taken concurrently or sequentially? (sequentially – possibly non-term)
+- Is the coursework taken concurrently or sequentially?
+(Sequentially – possibly non-term)

-- Does the coursework overlap from one traditionally defined term into another? (if yes – definitely non-term)
+- Does the coursework overlap from one traditionally defined term into another?
+(If yes – definitely non-term)

-Many schools already offer forms of non-term programs and are unaware or are considering adapting these programs in the near future.
+Many schools already offer forms of non-term programs or are considering adapting these programs soon.
 Federal aid has also grown to include funding for students enrolled in approved non-term programs.